 The real reason they kicked me out was in reaction to a certain message found in my Facebook profile picture, conveyed using international sign language: That message is colloquially known as “flipping the bird” and customarily interpreted into English as “fuck you.”
 We talked about the picture within the team’s secret Facebook group, where I made it clear that it was not directed at anyone in the group.
 I even agreed to change it, as soon as I had a campaign-related picture to replace it.
 Still, the team was not satisfied, because their prejudicial feelings had already fermented, noting me as an enemy in their minds.

 That is the gist of the falling out story, but not a complete summary of why this campaign is problematic.
 The rest I feel is best suited for a top ten (10) list:

 - The admin team has an irrational prejudice (or another way you could say that is a STIGMA) against words like “fucking” and signs like the middle finger handshape.
 They refuse to post badges that contain words on their personal “swear word” lists (without even offering any copies of those lists, of course), thus preventing “mentally ill” people from talking about “mental illness” in their own preferred language.
 They specifically deleted a fan-requested badge that said “I am a fucking survivor.”

 - Within the admin team, there are no explicitly written rules, guidelines, or boundaries, only loose tentative agreements made in a fast-paced Facebook chat in multiple timezones.
-Despite this, lower-level team members (founder at the top, then “core” admins, then admins, then moderators) are held accountable for breaking these unwritten rules.
+Despite this, team members who are lower in the hierarchy (founder at the top, then “core” admins, then admins, then moderators) are held accountable for breaking these unwritten rules.